shinanna/Game_Coding/readme.md

 The code can contain the same colors several times.
 The goal of the game is to find the combination displayed by the programm by making as few attempts as possible.

-To find the right combination the player tries a combination one after the other until the proposed combination matches the one in the programm, i.e. each element matches the right colour in the right spot.
-To allow the player find the solution, the program gives clues as to whether the combination matches the one proposed by the player.
+To find the right code, the player tries a combination one after the other until the proposed combination matches the one in the programm, i.e. each element matches the right colour at the right spot.
+To allow the player find the solution, the program gives feedbacks as to whether the combination matches the one proposed by the player.
 It then returns information in the following ways:
-- each v corresponds to an element of the right colour, but misplaced.
+- each X corresponds to an element of the right colour, but misplaced.
-- each V corresponds to an element of the right colour and well placed.
+- each O corresponds to an element of the right colour and well placed.
-The order of the v and V does not match the order of the combination.
+The order of the O and X does not match the order of the combination.
 Good luck !

 ## Workflow